How Gods Grow: Saraswati & Benzaiten

 This was the bridge that would allow Saraswati, a Vedic river goddess, to become Benzaiten, a goddess of wealth, music, and protection in Japan.

-In India Saraswati remains associated with purity and knowledge on the surface.
-In East Asia, her aspect of “eloquence” expands into the broader domain of the worldly – informed by the power of the underworld.
-In these new neighboring lands, eloquence goes beyond persuasion and poetry, speaking to ones’ capacity to attract wealth, harmony, and success.
+In India today, Saraswati remains associated with purity and knowledge, remembered still as a river.
+In East Asia, her aspect of “eloquence” expands into the broader domain of the worldly, informed by the power of the underworld.
+In this capacity, the goddess grows beyond music and poetry, speaking to ones’ capacity to live in flow with wealth and harmony.
 As rivers sustain crops, and words sustain communities, so flow sustains prosperity.

 In my own practice, the greatest offering I’ve found in cultivating connection with Saraswati is flow state.
 Flow State is a feeling of deep presence and joyful embodiment experienced when wholly absorbed in task or activity.
-Dedicating a flow state practice — be it writing, reading, doodling, or an intentional conversation full of gems — to Saraswati is beautiful and potent nourishment for one who flows and protects divine wisdom.
+Dedicating a flow state practice — be it writing, reading, doodling, or an intentional conversation full of gems — to Saraswati is a beautiful, personal and potent way to exalt All that flows.

 When The River Met The Dragon